Nicolas-Constanty/LocalizedApp/README.md

 # LocalizedApp

-This is a sample for localizied WPF Application
+This is a sample for localizied WPF Application.

 ## Getting Started